 Tutorial.
 Topics adapted to the knowledge and interests of the individual student.
 Admission by consent of the instructor.

 HIS 360 is a prerequisite or corequisite for seminar enrollment.
 Some seminars have other prerequisites (see relevant department listings).
-History seminars are open to all students, although majors, minors, seniors and juniors have priority when enrolling.
+History seminars are open to all students, although majors, minors, seniors, and juniors have priority when enrolling.

 Readings and research on various topics, periods, and problems of Jewish history.
-Seminar topics include “Approaches to Jewish History” and “Jewish Political Movements.”
+Seminar topics include “Approaches to Jewish History.”
 Same as JST 405.
 Hoffman

 Readings and research in the social and political history of North America.
-Recent seminars include “The American South,” “Colonial America,” “The American Revolution,” “The Atlantic World,” “Colonies, Conquests and Empires in the New World,” “The Radical Tradition in Pennsylvania,” “Black Politics and Black Power,” and “Local History.”
+Seminar topics include “The American South,” “Colonial America,” “The American Revolution,” “The Atlantic World,” “Colonies, Conquests and Empires in the New World,” “Irregular Wars: Insurgency and Counter-Insurgency in the Modern World,” “Vietnam, the Cold War, and After,” “Rights For All: The Democratic Revolution in America.”
 Gosse, Pearson

-A close examination of a particular period, place or individual in ancient Greek history.
+A close examination of a particular period, place, or individual in ancient Greek history.
 Seminar topics include “Alexander the Great” and “Archaic Greece.”
 Prerequisite: CLS/HIS 113.
 Same as CLS 421.
 Castor